gvwilson/sql-tutorial/index.md

 insert into backup
 select species, island
 from penguins
-where species = "Adelie";
+where species = 'Adelie';

-delete from penguins where species = "Adelie";
+delete from penguins where species = 'Adelie';

 select count(*) as backed_up from backup;
 ```